A manifesto

 Meanwhile, the person who hired you is building all four: equity, unlimited upside, tax advantages, and generational wealth.

+The wide-spread lie about entrepreneurial risk is not just pernicious but backwards.
 They'll tell you entrepreneurship is risky.
 That you need the "security" of a steady paycheck.

 But here's what they don't say:

-It's: "Can I afford the risk of not trying?"
+It's: "Can I afford not to try?"

 And about that "security" you're clinging to?